Poko-Apps/CodMDumper/README.md

 3) x86 not supported

 ## Files To Download
-You have to download 2 files in total . first one the main binary executable and second one is the extansion (yes , it's extansion) file for the Dumper .
+You have to download the ***.zip*** file from release section.
+Zip have 2 files !! first one is the main binary executable and second one is the extansion (yes , it's extansion) file for the Dumper .
  * CodDumper.so
  * extansion.p0k0
 ## Requirements
 Nothing but a Android device with Termux or MT manager installed !
 1. (Note : you can use any other terminal too as well as any other Linux based system too !)